mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

     test.testEqual(square(10), 100)

 ``test.testEqual`` is a function that allows us to perform a unit test.
 It takes two parameters.
-The first is a call the function we want to test (square in this example) with a particular input (10 in this example).
-The second parameter is the correct result that should be produced (100 in this example). ``test.testEqual`` will compare what the function returns with the correct result and display whether or not the unit test passes
+The first is a call to the function we want to test (square in this example) with a particular input (10 in this example).
+The second parameter is the correct result that should be produced (100 in this example). ``test.testEqual`` compares what the function returns with the correct result and displays whether the unit test passes or fails.

 .. admonition:: Extend the program